George K. McGunnegle: Continued career

 McGunnegle continued in command of Fort McDowell until reaching the mandatory retirement age of 64 in June 1918.
 Because the United States had entered World War I the previous year, McGunnegle remained on active duty and continued to command Fort McDowell.
-He remained on duty after the end of the war in 1918, and retired permanently in July 1919.
+He remained on duty after the war ended in November 1918, and retired permanently in July 1919.

 Later life

 In retirement, McGunnegle was a resident of Santa Barbara, California.
 He died in Santa Barbara on January 17, 1938.
 McGunnegle was buried at Arlington National Cemetery.

 Family

 In August 1880, McGunnegle married Carolina Siquieros Hart of El Paso, Texas.
 They were the parents of three children—Juan, Corina, and Isabel.
 In 1889, Carolina McGunnegle died of tuberculosis at Fort Buford, Dakota Territory.
 Shortly afterwards, Juan and Corina died of diphtheria.
 McGunnegle did not remarry.

 In 1913, Isabel McGunnegle married Army officer Philip H. Sheridan Jr., the son of General Philip Sheridan.
 The younger Sheridan was a major when he died in 1918.
 In 1925, Isabel McGunnegle married Charles Elliott Perkins II, the son of railroad executive Charles Elliott Perkins.